v0.4.0 (in development)

 • The disclosed_attributes endpoint of the verifier no longer returns a JSON object keyed by the attestation type.
 Instead, it returns an array of attestation objects, with attestation_type added as a field in that object.
 This effectively removes the limitation that a particular attestation type can only appear once in disclosed attributes.

 • The WTE acronym has been replaced by WUA across the codebase, including in the Wallet Provider and PID issuer configurations, as well as their database table and column names.
 These configurations will need to be updated and the database migrations will need to be fresly run.
 In addition, a variable in the wallet configuration has been renamed, so an updated wallet configuration will need to be deployed.
+Also the name of the HSM key has been changed.

 New features